-HFA is excited to announce our second annual Young Adult Advocacy Summit!
-This event will take place virtually Tuesday, June 8 - Friday, August 6, 2021.
-HFA will bring together young adults ages 18-30 years old with bleeding disorders for the eight week advocacy summit.
+HFA is excited to announce our annual Young Adult Advocacy Summit!
+This event will take place in Washington, DC Saturday, September 18 - Tuesday, September 21, 2021.
+HFA will bring together young adults ages 18-30 years old with bleeding disorders for the four day advocacy summit.
 Participants will develop advocacy, coalition building, and leadership skills through interactive training with experts in policy, advocacy, and communications.

 Activities will include:

 - Intensive advocacy training on how policy issues affect the patient community at-large, including people with bleeding disorders

 - Intensive communications training about how the story of the bleeding disorders community fits in the broader patient narrative

 - Coalition building training

 - State and local advocacy training

 - Learning from other young adults with chronic disorders about the challenges they face every day

 - Building early networks across multiple patient advocacy groups to foster activities at a local level

 - Virtual Congressional Hill meetings to practice skills